Updated March 10, 2026 · By Jake Embers

 4. Sear the steaks (3-4 minutes per side)

-Don't move them for 3-4 minutes.
-I know it's tempting to peek, but resist.
-You want that beautiful Maillard reaction to build up a crusty bark.
-When you lift a corner with your tongs, the steak should release easily and show deep brown grill marks.
+When you lift a corner with tongs, the steak should release easily and show deep brown grill marks.
+Flip once.
+Repeat for another 3-4 minutes.

 5. Move to indirect heat if needed (2-8 minutes)

-Target temperatures:
+Target internal temperatures:

 - Rare: 120-125°F